KetanAgrawal11/credit-card-fraud-xai-dataset/README.md

 ## 🙏 Acknowledgments

-This dataset was developed as part of our undergraduate research work at the
-**Department of Computer Science and Engineering (AI & ML), PCCOE, Pune**.
+This dataset was developed under the guidance of Prof. Pranita Chaudhary, Department of Computer Science (AI & ML), PCCOE, Pune.

-We would like to thank our guide, **Prof. Pranita Chaudhary**, for her invaluable mentorship and guidance throughout the development of this dataset and our research paper.
+We thank her for the continuous mentorship, insightful feedback, and support throughout the development of this research work.

-We also appreciate the institutional support and computational resources provided by PCCOE, which enabled us to simulate a realistic, large-scale fraud detection environment.

-This work was completed as part of our B.E. final year project with a focus on Explainable AI in financial systems.